The ; keyword

 The @ElasticMaterialProperties keyword is used give the material properties for standard mechanical behaviours.

-This keywords is followed by an array which values can be either a string referring to a formula, an external MFront file or a numerical value.
-After this array, a semi-colon is expected.
+This keyword is followed by an array which values can be either a string referring to a formula, an external MFront file or a numerical value.
+After this array, a semicolon is expected.

 If an entry refers to an external MFront file or a formula, all the inputs of this material property must be either: